 From Franz Josef Glacier, the tour returns to the north coast of the South Island, to the 225.3 km² Abel Tasman National Park.
 Between the picturesque bays of Golden Bay and Tasman Bay, lies a fantastic landscape of blue ocean tongues and serpentine island chains.
 A paradise for hikers and kayakers.

 In Kaikoura, on the east coast between Picton and Christchurch, wildlife watching is a big part of the programme.
 Here you can even swim with wild dolphins under professional guidance.
 A truly extraordinary experience.
-Parking spaces for the campervan are available in town.
+Parking spaces for the RV are available in town.